squirrel-prover/squirrel-prover/README.md

 ## Quick guide

+For a first introduction to the syntax, we recommend to open with ProofGeneral the `examples/tutorial/tutorial.sp`, that provides a run through of the syntax with executables snippets.
+Then, browsing the `examples` folder should provide a wide variety of examples, starting e.g. with `basic-hash.sp`.

 Squirrel developments are conventionally written in `.sp` files.
 They start with a system description, followed by some lemmas corresponding to trace properties.